interledger/coil-wordpress-plugin/readme.txt

 = How do I start using Coil Monetize Content? =

 Simply install the plugin and once activated you will be redirected to the settings page where you must enter your payment pointer ID.
-Touch "Save" and your ready to monetize your articles.
+After saving the settings you're ready to monetize your articles.

 = Who should use Coil Monetize Content? =